okyntary/tp/docs/index.md

 **Credit**

-This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.
-For the detailed documentation of the original project, see the Address Book Product Website.
+This project is based on the _AddressBook-Level3_ project created by the [SE-EDU initiative](https://se-education.org).